-General requirements.

-(1) Non-sterile drug products may be compounded in licensed pharmacies as a result of a practitioner's prescription order based on the practitioner-patient-pharmacist relationship in the course of professional practice.

-(2) Preparing limited quantities of prescription drug orders in anticipation based upon a history of receiving valid prescriptions issued within an established practitioner-patient-pharmacist relationship in the course of professional practice.

-(a) The beyond-use date should be based on the criteria outlined in USP Chapter ingredient and strengths;

-(b) Any product compounded in anticipation of future prescription drug or medication orders shall be labeled.
-Each label shall contain:

-A.

-(i) name and strength of the compounded medication or list of the active

-16.19.30 NMAC

-- (ii) facility's lot number;

-- (iii) beyond-use date;

-- (iv) quantity or amount in the container.

-(3) Commercially available product may be compounded for dispensing to individual patients provided the following conditions are met:

-(a) the commercial product is not reasonably available from normal distribution channels in a timely manner to meet patient's needs; and

-(b) the prescribing practitioner has requested that the drug be compounded; or

-(c) if the compounded product is changed to produce for that patient a significant difference, as authorized by the prescriber, between the compounded drug and the comparable commercially available drug product, or if use of the compounded product is in the best interest of the patient; "significant difference" would include the removal of a dye for medical reason such as an allergic reaction; when a compounded product is to be dispensed in place of a commercially available product, the prescriber and patient shall be informed that the product will be compounded.
+- A. General requirements. - (1) Non-sterile drug products may be compounded in licensed pharmacies as a result of a practitioner's prescription order based on the practitioner-patient-pharmacist relationship in the course of professional practice. - (2) Preparing limited quantities of prescription drug orders in anticipation based upon a history of receiving valid prescriptions issued within an established practitioner-patient-pharmacist relationship in the course of professional practice. - (a) The beyond-use date should be based on the criteria outlined in USP Chapter <795>. - (b) Any product compounded in anticipation of future prescription drug or medication orders shall be labeled.
+Each label shall contain: - (i) name and strength of the compounded medication or list of the active ingredient and strengths; - (ii) facility's lot number; - (iii) beyond-use date; - (iv) quantity or amount in the container. - (3) Commercially available product may be compounded for dispensing to individual patients provided the following conditions are met: - (a) the commercial product is not reasonably available from normal distribution channels in a timely manner to meet patient's needs; and - (b) the prescribing practitioner has requested that the drug be compounded; or - (c) if the compounded product is changed to produce for that patient a significant difference, as authorized by the prescriber, between the compounded drug and the comparable commercially available drug product, or if use of the compounded product is in the best interest of the patient; "significant difference" would include the removal of a dye for medical reason such as an allergic reaction; when a compounded product is to be dispensed in place of a commercially available product, the prescriber and patient shall be informed that the product will be compounded.

-(4) Compounding veterinary preparations.

-(a) Preparations for animals may be compounded based on an order or prescription from a duly authorized veterinarian.

-(b) These preparations are to be handled and filled the same as the human prescriptions.

-(c) Compounding of drugs for animals must be in accordance with the Animal Medicinal Drug Use Clarification Act of 1994 or successor Act.

-(d) A licensed pharmacy may compound veterinary drug preparations in reasonable quantities, in accordance with Paragraph (5) of Subsection DDD of 16.19.8.7 NMAC to be used by veterinarians in their office for administration to patients ("office use preparations").

-(e) Compounded office use preparations may be dispensed by a veterinarian to clients only under the following conditions:

-(i) a valid veterinarian client patient relationship exists;(ii) the patient has an emergency condition that the compounded drug is necessary to treat;

-exceed a 120-hour supply;

-(iv) timely access to a compounding pharmacy is not available; and (v) the medication is not a controlled substance;

-(f) Compounded controlled substance veterinary office use preparations may be distributed by a pharmacy under the following conditions:

-(i) the preparation is not readily available from an outsourcing facility;(ii) ordering and distribution occur in compliance with applicable state and dispensed amount is for use in a single course of treatment, not to federal law;

-(iii) the pharmacy shall be registered with the DEA as a manufacturer; and statement "For administration only.
-Not for dispensing or resale."

-(iv) in addition to other required labeling, such preparations shall bear a

-(g) Prohibition on wholesaling:

-(i) Office use preparations will not be distributed by a person other than the pharmacy that compounded such veterinary drug preparations.

-(ii) This does not prohibit administration or dispensing pursuant to a prescription drug order executed in accordance with federal and state law; and the conditions of this Paragraph (4).

-(h) Providing samples of compounded veterinary preparations is prohibited.

-(5) Compounding pharmacies/pharmacists may advertise and promote the fact that they provide non-sterile prescription compounding services which may include specific drug products and classes of drugs.
+- (4) Compounding veterinarian products. - (a) Products for animals may be compounded based on an order or prescription from a duly authorized veterinarian. - (b) These products are to be handled and filled the same as the human prescriptions. - (5) Compounding pharmacies/pharmacists may advertise and promote the fact that they provide non-sterile prescription compounding services which may include specific drug products and classes of drugs.